Are You Obese During Pregnancy? Here’s How to Stay Healthy

 Am I going to need any specialized care while I am pregnant?

-Gestational diabetes testing: typically, for women who are at average or an increased risk of developing gestational diabetes, a screening test that is known as the glucose challenge test will be performed sometime between 24 and 28 weeks.
+Gestational diabetes testing: Typically, for women who are at average or an increased risk of developing gestational diabetes, a screening test known as the glucose challenge test is performed sometime between 24 and 28 weeks.

 If you’re already obese, chances are that your physician or midwife will suggest that this test be done much earlier- even as early as your very first prenatal visit.